reworkd/AgentGPT/docs/docs/development/prompts.md

 ### ReAct

-ReAct stands for reasoning + action and is a flow for getting an agent to iteratively solve a problem.
-More docs coming soon!
+ReAct stands for reasoning + action.
+It is a prompting technique that interleaves both reasoning and action generation into a single output, allowing the model to better synergize thoughts with actions.